nemuelw/ushortener/README.md

 go run server.go
 ```

-You can now interact use the service via its endpoints
+You can now use the service via its endpoints